We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 The most popular stainless steel collections from All-Clad are D3, D5, and Copper Core.
 For more information on the top All-Clad collections, check out my article: Which All-Clad Cookware Collection Is the Best for You?

-Le Creuset, on the other hand, specializes in enameled cast iron cookware, and they’re best known for their Dutch ovens, but also offer two stainless steel collections: Classic Stainless Steel and Signature Stainless Steel.
+Le Creuset, on the other hand, specializes in enameled cast iron cookware, and they’re best known for their Dutch ovens (check out my Le Creuset Dutch oven review), but also offer two stainless steel collections: Classic Stainless Steel and Signature Stainless Steel.

 Le Creuset’s collections offer a stainless steel interior and exterior, and some pans are coated with a non-stick surface.
 All of their stainless steel pots and pans are compatible with induction cooking surfaces.